qri-io/rfcs/text/0017-define_dataset_creation.md

 > when I was writing a transformation, it wasn't super clear what needed to happen in the sky file and what needed to happen in the dataset.yml.
 I started out with both and had to deal with a bunch of errors which stemmed from (I think) me accidentally specifying things in both places or in the wrong place.
 In particular I wasn't sure what runs first.
 For example, does the ds in the transformation know the schema specified in dataset.yml or does qri check the output of transform against the specified schema?

-To me the root of this problem concern is not having a clear mental model of what will happen when the user runs `qri new` or  `qri save`.
-In some ways this makes sense, because Qri is brand new.
+What I'm hearing is Qri doesn't have clear mental model of what will happen when the user runs `qri new` or  `qri save`.
+In some ways this makes sense, Qri is brand new.
 For that same reason it's important to introduce a consistent, digestable mental model as early as possible.

-To properly respond to this feedback, I think we need to clearly document _how outside data gets into Qri_ in a way that becomes natural with practice, but has as few exceptions & "gotchas" as possible.
+To properly respond to this feedback, we need to clearly document _how outside data gets into Qri_ in a way that becomes natural with practice.
+Ideally this process has as few exceptions & "gotchas" as possible.
+While defining such a mental model, we've come up with changes that have

 Currently, there are three ways to get a dataset into your Qri repo:
 * `new` - create a new dataset
 * `save` - write an update to an existing dataset
 * `add` - download a peer's dataset

-Besides the distinction of requiring network access to function, `add` is distinct from `new` and `save` in the sense that no data is being _ingested_ into Qri from an external source.

-This RFC proposses merging "new" and "save", making all commands that put outside data into Qri happen in one place.
-I think `add` should remain a distinct thing that's about getting datasets from a peer, an operation that is both technically and cognitively different.
+Besides the distinction of requiring network access to function, `add` doesn't _ingest_ data into Qri from an external source, instead moves grabs a dataset from the network.
+This RFC ignores the `add`  command, implying that `add` should remain a distinct thing that's about getting datasets from a peer.
+I think this is correct because `add` is both technically and cognitively distinct from `new` and `save`.

+### Proposed Change:
-By merging the two commands, we can write documentation that builds up a single mental model of how external data gets into Qri.
+**This RFC proposses merging "new" and "save", making all commands bring outside data into Qri use the same mental model and codepath**.
+By merging `new` and `save` into just `save` command, we can write documentation that builds up a single mental model of how external data gets into Qri, while also simplfying our code.
 Users can leverage this mental model to predict what Qri will do, even in a novel use.
-Those familiar with git should begin to think of `qri save` as `git commit`.
+Users familiar with git should begin to think of `qri save` as `git commit`.
 A simple, frequently used process that behaves consistently.

-While I think it's important to unify new & save into a simple, digestable model, I do think there's room for "advanced" tools that circumnavigate this mental model.
-The issue this RFC grapples with is establishing a simple process to use as a starting point.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-To get this right it's worth backing all the way up, comparing Qri's versioning model to git.
-To paint a complete picture.
+In order to get a "clear mental model" I think we have to back all the way up, comparing Qri's versioning model to git.
+By building off a git metaphor, it's easier for someone familiar with Git to understand how Qri is different.
+Much of this isn't new, but what should be ratified in this RFC is the _quality of the explanation_.
+By reading this someone familiar with git should be able to understand the process Qri undertakes to create a dataset.
 Hopefully this explanation can be copy-pasted into our docs if this RFC is accepted.

 ### Comparing Commits: Qri, GitHub, Git
 Qri builds on ideas popularized in both git and GitHub.